Black Box East: Unlocking “Post-Communist” Laboratories of Globalization

 Migrant workers, who fill the systemic gaps and at the same time function as scapegoats for the precarious developments, can be doubly instrumentalized.
 Their (inofficial) value as doubly “essential” is a key to understanding “the East” as a laboratory of globalization: export-oriented supply-chain economies, such as Germany, benefit not only from the low costs of cheap product modules but also from the low costs of workers, who, like the modules, are kept in motion along the logistical supply chains so as to optimize profit margins.
 Often this means that these very workers are putting final touches on products whose parts were first assembled on the cheap in their home countries, e.g. in Eastern Europe, and are then in the end moved and sold precisely there at a considerable margin.

 III.
-Following the exploration of invisibilized labor in SILENT WORKS, the BG 2021 project BLACK BOX EAST has two objectives.
-Firstly, to support and establish links among progressive civil society actors active in eastern Germany and other regions of Europe and the world.
-Secondly, to explore and create links to international discussions on the topics of political economy and globalization, migration and digitalization, and thus to bring a breath of fresh air into current debates about “the East” and post-communist states at large.
-The BG can realize both of these objectives with its many years of experience of being actively involved in discourses and with an “organically” grown international network.
-Accordingly, guests from more than 25 countries will be invited to join the project, opening up a transnational perspective.
-This will show that eastern Germany is relevant for globalization debates around the world (and not just a topic for Germany’s business of commemoration).
+Following the exploration of invisibilized labor in SILENT WORKS, the BG 2021 project BLACK BOX EAST has two objectives: To support and establish links among progressive civil society actors active in eastern Germany and other regions of Europe and the world; and to explore and create links to international discussions on the topics of political economy and globalization, migration and digitalization, and thus to bring a breath of fresh air into current debates about “the East” and “post-communist” spaces at large.
+The BG can realize both of these objectives with its 20 years of experience of being actively involved in discourses and with an “organically” grown international network.

-How can the national histories of post-1990 privatization in post-communist states such as East Germany be turned into transnational histories of neo-liberal globalization?
+How can the national histories of post-1989 privatization in “post-communist” states be turned into transnational histories of neoliberal globalization?
 What does it mean to share transition experiences in former East Germany, former Yugoslavia, and the former Eastern Bloc?
-Considering the emancipation of post-communist states – including “anti-Western” reflexes not only in eastern Germany but also in Poland and Hungary, as well as Russia’s geopolitical advances and China’s rise as global superpower – then the question is: to what extent do the emancipating struggles of post-communist states reproduce the mechanisms of their own subjugation and incorporation as “the East”?
-Finally, is there a potential for intersectional, transnational, and, ultimately, nonidentitarian alliances that can render post-communist spaces into fields of struggles – against capitalist nightmares, towards commons-based societies?
+Considering the emancipation of “post-communist” states – including anti-Western reflexes not only in eastern Germany but also in Poland and Hungary, as well as Russia’s geopolitical advances and China’s rise as global superpower – then the question is: to what extent do the emancipating struggles of “post-communist” states reproduce the mechanisms of their own subjugation and incorporation as “the East”?
+Finally, is there a potential for intersectional, transnational, and, ultimately, nonidentitarian alliances that can render “post-communist” spaces into fields of struggles – against capitalist nightmares, towards commons-based societies?

 Le Club est l'espace de libre expression des abonnés de Mediapart.
 Ses contenus n'engagent pas la rédaction.